epheo/anytype-cli/README.md

 # Anytype CLI

-A comprehensive command-line interface for interacting with [Anytype](https://anytype.io/) through their local API.
+A simple command-line interface for interacting with [Anytype](https://anytype.io/), enabling full management of spaces, objects, types, and more.

 ## Overview